MicrosoftDocs/learn/learn-pr/azure/accelerate-storage-with-hpc-cache/includes/1-introduction.md

 By the end of this module the learner will be able to:

+1. Understand what an Azure HPC Cache is.
+1. List the pre-requisites for an Azure HPC Cache.
 1. Create an Azure HPC Cache.
 1. Configure an Azure HPC Cache to accelerate a Linux-based filesystem.
-1. Configure (Attach) virtual client machines to read from the cache.
+1. Attach virtual client machines to read from the cache.
-1. Read and process storage data using client machines.

 ## Prerequisites